 Consuming certain nutrients found in everyday foods can also help.
 Try one or more of the following:

 - Cherries.
 Eating cherries, even over a short period of time, can reduce the amount of gout attacks you experience.
-A 2012 study of 633 people with gout found that eating cherries for two days reduced their risk of gout attacks by 35 percent.
+A with gout found that eating cherries for two days reduced their risk of gout attacks by 35 percent.

-- Vitamin C. This vitamin can help lower the amount of uric acid in your blood.
+- Vitamin C. This vitamin can help in your blood.
 It’s found in many citrus fruits, such as oranges, and can be taken as a dietary supplement pill or powder.

 - Coffee.
 Having a little coffee each day can also reduce your risk of developing gout.

 - Dairy products.
-According to one 1991 study, milk proteins appear to be able to lower levels of uric acid in your blood.
+According to , milk proteins appear to be able to lower levels of uric acid in your blood.

 The plant-based treatment known as colchicine (Mitigare) can also help reduce pain caused by gout.